-Sales of Japanese cars in South Korea slump as diplomatic row worsens
+Japanese car sales slump in South Korea as diplomatic row worsens

 SEOUL (Reuters) - Sales of Japanese-branded autos in South Korea slumped in July amid a worsening diplomatic row between the two countries that has led to consumer boycotts and efforts by Seoul to cut the economy’s reliance on imports from Japan.

-Industry data out of South Korea on Monday showed Toyota Motor (7203.T) sales in the country tumbled 32% from a year earlier while Honda’s (7267.T) sales skidded 34%.
+Toyota Motor’s (7203.T) sales in the country tumbled 32% from a year earlier while Honda’s (7267.T) sales skidded 34%, industry data out of South Korea showed on Monday.

 Although automakers are still assessing the main factors driving the declines last month, industry participants and analysts expect an intensifying boycott campaign to hurt demand further, as diplomatic tensions grow.

-Japan tightened controls in July on exports to South Korea, escalating a row over wartime forced laborers and sparking a boycott by South Korean consumers of Japanese products and services, from cars, beer and pens to tours.
+Japan tightened controls in July on exports to South Korea, escalating a row over wartime forced labourers and sparking a boycott by South Korean consumers of Japanese products and services, from cars, beer and pens to tours.

 On Friday, Japan escalated tensions by removing South Korea from a list of export destinations approved for fast-track status.